 A veteran or eligible person must be enrolled for 12 or more credit hours to receive full-time benefits, 9 to 11 hours for three-fourths benefits, and 6 to 8 hours for half benefits.
-Those enrolled for less than 6 credits will receive only the registration fee reimbursement.
+Those enrolled for less than 6 credits will be reimbursed only for appropriate fees charged at registration.
+Recipients of VA Educational Benefits enrolled in non-standard semester courses, (i.e., open entry/open exit or short-term courses) should be aware that their monthly rate may vary depending on the number of credits for which enrolled, the length of the non-standard semester courses and whether the student is combining standard and non-standard semester courses.